Kirazul/Traffic-Sign-Recognition/README.md

 # Update for 2025-02-22 17:19:44: Update usage examples with new features

 # Update for 2025-03-07 14:02:13: Add detailed installation instructions

+# Update for 2025-03-09 18:41:12: Improve project description and architecture diagram